AdobeDocs/commerce-merchant-services.en/help/payment-services/overview.md

 [!DNL Payment Services] is your one-stop-shop for online checkout (from settlement and refunds to getting paid).
 It provides powerful tools to give you the insight and control needed for creating the best experience for your buyers.

 * [**Onboarding**](onboard.md)---The process guides you through commercial signup, technical configuration, entitlements, sandbox environment configuration, and live payment enablement.
-* [**Payment checkout**](configure-dashboard.md)---Use pertinent local and region-specific payment methods to best serve your customers.
 * [**Payment options**](payments-options.md)---Set the payment options to customize the methods available for your store (or multistore) customers.
 * **Cash flow management financial reporting**---Synchronize [payment details](order-payment-status.md) with orders to get full transparency to the processed volume, payment balance, and detailed [transaction-level reporting](payouts.md) for financial reconciliation.
 * **Transparent pricing**---Pricing is clear and upfront; what you see is what you get.

 ## Availability

-[!DNL Payment Services] is available for Adobe Commerce and Magento Open Source.
-The [!DNL Payment Services] extension is now compatible with Adobe Commerce versions 2.4.x.
+[!DNL Payment Services] is available for [!DNL Adobe Commerce] and [!DNL Magento Open Source].
+The [!DNL Payment Services] extension is now compatible with [!DNL Adobe Commerce] versions 2.4.x.

 See [Lifecycle policy](https://devdocs.magento.com/release/lifecycle-policy.html){target="_blank"} and the [[!DNL Payment Services] release notes](release-notes.md) pages for more release and version-specific information.s